erkghlerngm44/r-anime-soulmate-finder/README.md

     # Or using a submission as the source of comments
     $ affinity_gatherer.py MAL_USERNAME --submission SUBMISSION_ID

+    # Search the comment body for a MAL link if the user has no flair
+    $ affinity_gatherer.py MAL_USERNAME --submission SUBMISSION_ID --search-comment-body

 ### For the crazy, insane people: